 pi-internet-bridge

-How to use your raspberry pi as a WIFI to ethernet bridge I am making this because I ran into issues while following may other tutorials.
+I am making this because I ran into issues while following may other tutorials.
+Issues like dnsmasq failing to start on boot.

-This was last updated on December 31, 2022.
+This was last updated on January 1, 2024.

 Why?